 The products applied by EXEL Industries agricultural sprayers are natural or synthetic phytosanitary products.
-They notably include herbicides, insecticides, fungicides, and liquid fertilizers.
-In France and in some other Western European countries, these products are increasingly controversial for their impact on emissions (CO ${\rm 2}$ in particular), as well as their effect on biodiversity.
+They notably include herbicides, insecticides, fungicides and liquid fertilizers.
+In France and in certain other Western European countries, these products are increasingly controversial for their effects on health and biodiversity (synthetic products) and for their greenhouse gas emissions (for nitrogen fertilizers in particular), as well as for their effect on biodiversity.
 They are subject to increasingly strict regulations in line with the sustainable development objectives of the European Green Deal.

-Agricultural spraying represents 43% of consolidated revenue of EXEL Industries group, and Western Europe accounts for 40% of that business's revenue.
+The Agricultural Spraying activity represents 45% of consolidated revenue of EXEL Industries group, and Western Europe accounts for 42% of that business's revenue this year.
 The challenge facing agriculture is to feed the planet's increasing population (10 billion by 2050) whilst respecting the environment.
 In order to help achieve this dual target, EXEL Industries' research and innovations are increasingly directed towards more precision sprayers to enable doses of chemical or natural origin products to be reduced by 30-80% whilst increasing yields.
 Research and innovation combined with visual recognition, drone and GPS mapping technologies and the use of data are the ways forward for a productive and environmentally-friendly agriculture.